schoko11/KEKO-Kemper-Control/README.md

 - [ ] Use SVG symbols on AMP, CAB
 - [ ] Color the FX like the colors on the Kemper
 - [ ] Some SYSTEM controls are not implemented (Monitor out / Main out / input source / pure cabinet ...)
-- [ ] How to handle not renderable non-linear values listed above ?
+- [ ] How to handle not renderable non-linear values listed above (partly approach found)?